DavidVujic/python-polylith/README.md

 The main use case is to support having one or more microservices (or apps) in a Monorepo, and share code between the services.

 #### Libraries? :thinking:
-Polylith for Python isn't mainly for building libraries, even if it is supported.
+Polylith for Python isn't mainly for building libraries published to PyPI, even if it is supported.
-You will need to consider that the code in one library will likely share the same top namespace with other libraries that are built from the same Polylith Monorepo.
+Consider that the code in one library will share the same top namespace with other libraries that are built from the same Polylith Monorepo.
 This will likely be a problem when _more than one_ of your libraries would be installed into the same virtual environment.

-Since Python libraries by default are installed in a "flat" folder structure, two libraries with the same top namespace will collide.

 There is [a way to solve this](projects/poetry_polylith_plugin/README.md) issue, though.